 Of course, England would be doomed to keep repeating history after the 1966 World Cup, with every subsequent landmark defeat an apparently scaled-down replica of the Hungary game.
 In that, the match proved as emblematic as it did influential.

 But not just for the English.
 Hungary would suffer a decline, and then a complete drop.

 In more ways than one, the 6-3 remains a football Shangri-la.

 World Cup second stage, 5 July 1982

 The moment The odds were stacked against the Italians.
 And not just because of their underwhelming opening games and worse preparation.

 Because of the unusual three-team second-round group stage of the 1982 World Cup, a free-scoring Brazilian side only needed to draw.
 A defensive Italian team simply had to win.

 And few would have had complaints if the result went as expected.
 The Brazilians, after all, had played some of the best football the tournament had ever seen.
 They seemed certain to win it in the most scintillating of fashions.

 Except, when it came to the crunch, they couldn’t rein themselves in.

-Just five minutes into a game played in ferocious heat and amid a fantastic, feral atmosphere, the previously hapless Paolo Rossi – just back from a long suspension for a betting scandal – headed home.
+Just five minutes into a game played in ferocious heat and amid a fantastic, feral atmosphere, the previously hapless Paolo Rossi – just back from a long suspension for redeeming his bonus bets– headed home.